stadust/pointercrate/README.md

 - `GUIDELINES`: The directory with the compiled guidelines html files (defaults to `env!("OUT_DIR")/guidelines`)
 - `LIST_SIZE`: Size of the main list (defaults to 50)
 - `EXTENDED_LIST_SIZE`: Size of the main list + extended list (defaults to 100)
+- `ADSENSE_PUBLISHER_ID`: Used for displaying advertisements on the website (optional. read [disclaimer](https://github.com/stadust/pointercrate#disclaimer).)
+- `ANALYTICS_TAG`: Used for utilizing google analytics on your website (optional. read [disclaimer](https://github.com/stadust/pointercrate#disclaimer).)

-Additionally, you'll need a `.secret` file containing the secret to sign access tokens with.
+Additionally, you'll need a `.secret` file containing the secret to sign access tokens with (an easy way to do that is to use openssl).

 ### Getting it running

-Even though pointercrate no longer uses diesel as it's database driver, it still uses diesel's migration system.
+Even though pointercrate no longer uses diesel as its database driver, it still uses diesel's migration system.
 To get a database instance running, run `diesel migration run`.
 You might have to mess around with the initial migrations a bit to get them working because they are partially based upon the existing scheme of a very old python version of pointercrate.

 Since pointercrate uses `sqlx`, compilation requires you to be running a postgres database with the pointercrate schema.
 This is because `sqlx` validates all SQL queries at compile time (syntactically _and_ semantically) by sending them over to a locally running postgres server.

 ### Disclaimer:

-**Please remove the adsense and google analytics scripts when hosting your own copy!**
+**Please remove the adsense and google analytics scripts when hosting your own copy if you will not use them!**

 While I'm generally OK (in fact, its pretty awesome) with people running their own copies of this code on their own servers (note: running the code.
 I'm not OK with people copying the content from pointercrate), doing so is **completely unsupported** from my side beyond these instructions.
 If you have enough knowledge to be capable to run a server, I fully believe in you to be able to figure out how to get it running from these.
 Depending on what mood I'm in on any given day, I might offer support over in [my discord server](https://discord.gg/sQewUEB).